python/cpython/Doc/c-api/marshal.rst

    for reading.
 Only a 16-bit value can be read in using this function, regardless of the native size of :c:type:`short`.

+   On error, raise an exception and return ``-1``.

 .. c:function:: PyObject* PyMarshal_ReadObjectFromFile(FILE *file)

    Return a Python object from the data stream in a :c:type:`FILE\*` opened for reading.

    On error, sets the appropriate exception (:exc:`EOFError` or :exc:`TypeError`) and returns *NULL*.